 Every time you contact someone, be sure to leave your business information with them — even if they aren’t looking for a welder now, they might have work for you in the future.

 A good idea is to gather general information about yourself and your qualifications onto a one-page brag sheet that you can distribute.

 Your document should include:

-- Your name and phone number
+- Your name, phone number and email

-- The general geographical area you serve (how far you are willing to travel)
+- The geographic area you serve

-- Your specialty
+- Your specialties

 - Past jobs and references

 - Your welding license, education and certifications